ChpOlzhik/oop_project/README.md

 # oop_project
-This project is Aquarium zoo shop.
+This project is Aquarium zoo shop.The project is written in Java.
 The structure of code :